|Las Descargues||Self Catering||Saturday||5||11||3||Small bed and travelcot|

 A beautiful farmhouse, built in 1731, more than 70 years before the French Revolution, on a south west facing ridge.
 It is part of a small hamlet, in the heart of "La Châtaigneraie".
 Set in 7 acres with panoramic views in excess of 50km over the Bave Valley between Saint-Céré and Figeac in the Lot.
 It has its own 12m x 6m chemical free swimming pool, plus an extra large paddling step.

 There are 5 bedrooms, 3 bath/shower rooms to comfortably sleep 2 to10.
 Exposed beams, creaking floorboards and numerous nooks and crannies.
 Gamesroom.
 Table tennis.
 Barbecue.
 Plus boating and other facilities at nearby Lac du Tolerme.

 Our nearest restaurant is a 20 minute walk (down the hill) in the village below (Terrou).
-Which last year 2014 was charging 12€95 for a full lunch week days!
-There is also a newly opened Boulangère with tea room and another hostel bar.
+Which last year 2017 was charging 12€95 for a full lunch week days!
+There is also a fantastic Boulangère with tea room and another hostel bar.

 The nearest Super market is 4.25 miles (12 mins) also two Hotel Restaurants.
 The nearest town Latronquiere is 6.8 miles in the other direction as has more shops.